S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 I have been using LaTeX for many years and for many different projects, again, I would not define myself an expert in the field, but I can use it comfortably to manage all the documents that require a more professional look.

 <h3>Linux</h3>
-I have been using Linux dor many years, I experimented many different distributions and I understood their core logic (from Debian to Manjaro to PopOS!).
-I am currently running Arch Linux on my laptop and PopOS! on my tower.
-I am also beginning to work in the field of Servers using Proxmox.
+I have been using Linux for many years, I experimented many different distributions and I understood their core logic (from Debian to Manjaro to PopOS!).
+I am currently running Arch Linux on all my computers.

 <h3>Microsoft suite</h3>
 While I do not use Windows usually I have used the Microsoft suite to create presentations and